emberjs/guides/source/routing/specifying-a-routes-model.md

 Multiple models can be returned through an [RSVP.hash](https://www.emberjs.com/api/ember/2.16/classes/rsvp/methods/hash?anchor=hash).
-The `RSVP.hash` takes
+The `RSVP.hash` method takes an object with promises or values as properties as an argument, and returns a single promise.
-parameters that return promises, and when all parameter promises resolve, then the `RSVP.hash` promise resolves.
+When all of the promises in the object resolve, the returned promise will resolve with an object of all of the promise values.
 For example:

 ```app/routes/songs.js
 import Route from '@ember/routing/route';